 Current research focuses on the lives and experiences of former carers; an underesearched group overlooked by policy and becoming increasingly larger as the amount of state provided care is reduced.

-Cavaye, J. and Watts, J.H. (forthcoming) An integrated literature review of death education in pre-registration nursing curricula: key themes, International Journal of Palliatve Care
+Cavaye, J. and Watts, J.H.
+(2013) An integrated literature review of death education in pre-registration nursing curricula: key themes, International Journal of Palliatve Care